unmojang/drasl/doc/configuration.md

     ServicesURL = https://example.com/yggdrasil/minecraftservices
     ```

   - `CacheTTLSec`: Time in seconds to cache API server responses.
 This option is set to `0` by default, which disables caching.
 For authentication servers like Mojang which may rate-limit, it's recommended to at least set it to something small like `60`.
 Integer.
-Default value: `0`.
+Default value: `600` (10 minutes).

   - `DenyUnknownUsers`: Don't allow clients using this authentication server to log in to a Minecraft server using Drasl unless there is a Drasl user with the client's player name.
 This option effectively allows you to use Drasl as a whitelist for your Minecraft server.
 You could allow users to authenticate using, for example, Mojang's authentication server, but only if they are also registered on Drasl.
 Boolean.
 Default value: `false`.

 - `OfflineSkins`: Try to resolve skins for "offline" UUIDs.
 When `online-mode` is set to `false` in `server.properties` (sometimes called "offline mode"), players' UUIDs are computed deterministically from their player names instead of being managed by the authentication server.
 If this option is enabled and a skin for an unknown UUID is requested, Drasl will search for a matching player by offline UUID.
 This option is required to see other players' skins on offline servers.
 Boolean.
 Default value: `true`.

 <!-- - `[TransientLogin]`: Allow certain usernames to authenticate with a shared password, without registering.
 Useful for supporting bot accounts. -->
 <!--     - `Allow`: Boolean.
 Default value: `false`. -->